artemshchirov/vip-beeri/README.md

-# Work Calendar
+# Work Calendar App

-An application that allows you to select a date and register your day off in the calendar with a notification to the director.
-App has additional features for admin
+A web app that helps you keep track of employee attendance, work calendar that enables users to select a date and register their day off on the calendar with a notification to the director. \
+There are additional features for admin users.

-## Tech
+## Technologies

+This project uses the following technologies:

+- Firebase
+- Vite
 - React.js
 - TypeScript
 - Tailwind CSS
 - Primereact
-- Firebase
 - Formik

+### Helper Technologies

+- ESLint
+- Prettier
+- Primeicons
+- Moment
+- uuid

 ## TODO

-- [x] Time row added
+- [x] Add time row
-- [x] Column with notes
+- [x] Add notes column
-- [x] Delete button for admin
+- [x] Add delete button for admin
-- [ ] Sort by date, not numbers
+- [x] Sort by date instead of numbers
+- [x] Review calendar page
+- [x] Design a logo
+- [ ] Design the calendar page
-- [ ] Edit button for admin
+- [ ] Add edit button for admin
+- [ ] Add filter by name on calendar
+- [ ] Add day/night work shift icon
+- [ ] Compress all images
+- [ ] Add email notifications on updates
+- [ ] Open Whatsapp chats with workers
+- [ ] Implement authentication

+### FIX

+- [ ] Hide rows with past days from table
+- [ ] Hide empty weeks from Calendar